In The Media

 "I expected nothing, but the orders started pouring in," Ingrassia said.
 "Over the past year, it's grown to five to fifteen orders per day, with people spending different amounts (between $10 and $20).
 To date, I've made $10,000 and the money just keeps growing."

 "Fiverr offers a new way to work.
 Just as eBay completely changed e-commerce, we're planning to disrupt the services economy."

 Global online marketplace raised $15 million in second-round funding from Accel Partners and return backer Bessemer Venture Partners.

-Fiverr has raised $15 million in seed funding from Accel Partners and Bessemer Venture Partners.
+Fiverr has secured $15 million in a second round of funding from Accel Partners and Bessemer Venture Partners.